 One of my mantras in Functional Medicine is that everything is connected!
 It’s the beauty and the challenge of working in this field – connecting the dots to the hidden root causes of the symptoms clients are suffering with.
 In allopathic medicine, the search for cause of the symptom has historically been to focus within that specific body system.
 So, for example, for problems with heart function we looked at the cardiovascular system, or for skin issues the focus was dermatology.
 Similarly, for imbalance in mood such as depression and anxiety, the focus was on the brain/mind and not the body.
 But, as our knowledge expands, a clearer picture of the mind-body connection is evolving.
 We understand that for most of our symptoms (mind or body) there can be multiple contributing factors, so looking at the rise in depression and anxiety over the last few decades triggers the question as to what the pieces of the puzzle are.
 Although sometimes prescribed for conditions other than depression or anxiety, the use of anti-depressants rose between 1999 and 2014, a whopping 64%.
 In 2017, a study looking at the previous 30 days noted that 12.7% of people had taken an anti-depressant in the past month. (https://www.apa.org/monitor/2017/11/numbers).
 The need for, and use of anti-depressants seems to continue to increase, which begs the question WHY?
 Could this rapid rise in the use of anti-depressants be somehow linked to a microbiome imbalance in our guts?

 Hippocrates once said, “All health comes from the gut” and we understand more today than ever just how true that statement is.
 There are many things that can disrupt the balance of bacteria in the gut.
-One of the most common and powerful disruptors of a healthy microbiome are antibiotics.
-One of the most concerning facts about antibiotic use consequences was noted in a 2015 study looking at multiple types of antibiotics.
-In this study they found that even one dose of any of the antibiotic groups was associated with a higher risk of depression, while recurrent antibiotic use increased the participants risk factors even more.
+One of the most common and powerful disruptors of a healthy microbiome - antibiotics.
+What many people don't know is that the disruption of the gut microbiome by antibiotics can trigger mood disruption.
+In a 2015 study looking at multiple types of antibiotics, it was found that even one dose of any of the antibiotic groups was associated with a higher risk of depression, while recurrent antibiotic use increased the participants risk factors even more.
 A similar observation was made with antibiotic use and anxiety.
 2

 Our guts are host to a balance of good and bad bacteria.
 In a person with a healthy microbiome balance, the good bugs keep the bad bugs in check and live together in harmony, happy like the cows in this pasture.
 They not only live in harmony; they support each other and work together.
 This is called symbiosis.
 Healthy bacteria have many functions that create health, including producing many of our B vitamins and vitamin K; producing something called SCFA (short chain fatty acids), which are the fuel for the health of parts of the lining of the intestine; they are anti-inflammatory; and in several ways they temper the overgrowth of the bad bacteria in the gut.
 Good bacteria strengthen our immune function and help with our ability to break down our foodstuffs for healthy digestion and then assimilation of nutrients into our physiology.